vidisha999/Predicting-Employee-Productivity-using-Decision-Tree-model-Dataquest-project/README.md

 The dataset for this projec is obtained from the [UCI machine learning repository](https://archive.ics.uci.edu/dataset/597/productivity+prediction+of+garment+employees).
 The [dataset](Data/garments_worker_productivity.csv) contains several feature columns and the target variable `actual_productivity` which represents the actual percentage of the productivity that was delivered by the workers in the range of 0-1.

 ## Exploratory Data Analysis
-The following insighs were made by performing the EDA on the dataset:
+The following insights were made by performing the EDA on the dataset:

 - The feature columns `wip`,`over_time`,`incetive`,`idle_time`,`idle_men`,`no_of_workers` have very high maximum values which are way greater than than 75% percentile of the data, representing the presence of outliers in the data.
 - `wip` and `over_time `columns also have very less minimum values which are too lesser than the 25% percentile of data, convincing the  presence of strong  outliers.